 Killian Vigna: So grab yourself a cup of coffee, sit back, relax, and join us weekly for all your salon’s business and marketing needs.
-Welcome to the show guys!
+Welcome to the show, guys!

-Yeah, bit of a diverse one so I’m hoping everyone’s going to be okay with the accents.
-Like we said, we’ve got David from the States, we’ve got Kristian from Australia, myself and Connor are then from Ireland, basically Dublin, and then Zoe from Canada.
+Yeah, a bit of a diverse one so I’m hoping everyone’s going to be okay with the accents.
+As we said, we’ve got David from the States, we’ve got Kristian from Australia, myself and Connor are then from Ireland, basically Dublin, and then Zoe from Canada.
 So, yeah, a good mix.

 Zoe Belisle-Springer: Good mix.